AANovokhatskiy/pyscarcopula/docs/guide/estimation-methods.md

 matrix grid likelihood first and then the local method when the matrix path is not accepted.

-SCAR-TM-OU uses the package C++ extension as its only production numerical engine.
+SCAR-TM-OU requires the package C++ extension; no Python fallback implements this public fitting path.

 ```python
 result = fit(